Two-loop mixed QCD-EW corrections to neutral current Drell-Yan: Results

 \subsection{Numerical results}

 In this Section, we present the numerical evaluation of our result, the finite IR-subtracted UV-renormalised hard function ${H}^{(1,1)}$.
 For every practical application, the evaluation in one phase-space point of the correction factor stemming from the two-loop \oaas virtual corrections requires a cumbersome procedure.
-We consider it more convenient to prepare a numerical grid for ${H}^{(1,1)}$, covering all the phase-space values relevant for neutral current DY in a given fiducial volume and parameterised in terms of the partonic centre-of-mass energy $\sqrt{s}$ and scattering angle $\cos\theta$.
+We consider it more convenient to prepare a numerical grid for ${H}^{(1,1)}$, covering all the phase-space values relevant for NC DY in a given fiducial volume and parameterised in terms of the partonic centre-of-mass energy $\sqrt{s}$ and scattering angle $\cos\theta$.
 We notice that the virtual correction, after the subtraction of all the IR enhanced factors, is a smooth, slowly varying function of $\sqrt{s}$ and $\cos\theta$.
 We have prepared a grid with a sampling based on the known behaviour of the NLO-EW distribution, with special care for the $Z$ resonance region, where a finer binning is necessary.

 For illustration purposes we consider here a grid with (130x25) points in $(\sqrt{s},\cos\theta)$, covering the intervals $s\in [40,13000]$ GeV and $\cos\theta\in [-1,1]$ and present the values in the ancillary file \textsf{gridsth.m}\,.
 The extraction of any intermediate value of ${H}^{(1,1)}$ can be obtained via interpolation of the grid points with excellent accuracy thanks to the smoothness of the function.
-We use the following parameters:
+With the sampling provided as ancillary file, we reproduce the exact correction with an accuracy at the $10^{-3}$ level, in the whole phase space.
+This accuracy is sufficient for phenomenological studies, but can be increased whenever needed.

+The preparation, on a single core, of a grid of values for all the 36 two-masses MIs requires a fixed step, executed only once, to move from the boundary conditions fixed in the non-physical euclidean region to the physical region, which can take $\sim 20$ minutes.
+Moving in the physical region is faster, with an average time of $\sim 5$ minutes per point.
+Once this first grid is ready, the evaluation of the corresponding grid for the $H^{(1,1)}$ function requires $\sim 3$ minutes per point.
+Once the $H^{(1,1)}$ grid is ready, its interpolation in any simulation code requires a negligible time.